james-schaefer/training_journal/climbing_training_w19.md

     - Bench press: missed a rep on the first set, this was very difficult.
     - Pull Ups.
 Originally planed for the work set to be at 20 lbs less than body weight, but during warm-ups, the -40 felt very hard.
+    - anaerobic face climbing: for having just come off an injury, this was almost exactly the right intensity level.
+Max HR 166.
+I'm pouring sweat and completely boxed.
+      - there was an exciting moment when a foot hold spun loose.
+    - steep face climbing: felt harder than anaerobic face... but yet again, max HR was higher on anaerobic face.

 -------------------------------------------------------